3DiVi/nuitrack-sdk/doc/Unity_Basic.md

 1. As a first step, download and install Nuitrack following our [installation instructions](Install.md).
 2. Download Unity [from the official website](https://unity3d.com/get-unity/download).

-_**Note**: To ensure stable operation of a project, we recommend you to use Unity 2017.4 or higher for Windows and Linux projects and Unity 2017.4 for Android projects._
+_**Note**: To ensure stable operation of a project, we recommend you to use Unity version from Readme https://github.com/3DiVi/nuitrack-sdk/tree/master/Unity3D._

 3. Create a new project.